-ColorHug is a 100% Open Source and Open Hardware product.
-All the project resources can be downloaded, hacked, remixed and shared.
+All the ColorHug devices are 100% Open Source and Open Hardware products.
+The project resources can be downloaded, hacked, remixed and shared.

 Content available on this page:

 - Official LiveCD or LiveUSB: Used to calibrate your screen and update your ColorHug without modifying your computer.

 - Linux Client Tools: Can be installed on your existing Linux system to to update and modify your ColorHug.